clive819/clive819.github.io/_posts/2025-01-27-matched-geometry-effect.md

 ![](../assets/2025/01/matched-geometry-effect/branching-view-animation.gif)

 In an ideal setup, you would incorporate conditional logic within modifiers like `.frame(width: condition ?
 100 : 50, height: condition ?
 100 : 50)`, ensuring smooth animations.
-However, in certain cases, using branching views is unavoidable.
-Fortunately, we can utilize `.matchedGeometryEffect` to enable animations with branching views.
+However, in certain cases, branching logic is unavoidable.
+Fortunately, we can utilize `.matchedGeometryEffect` to enable animations with conditional views.

 ![](../assets/2025/01/matched-geometry-effect/branching-view-animation-fix.gif)